wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.9

 <p class=fip id=p9>
-9.&emsp;God is not the author of fear.
+9. God is not the author of fear.
 <sup>2</sup>You are.
 <sup>3</sup>You have chosen to create unlike Him, and have therefore made fear for yourself.
 <sup>4</sup>You are not at peace because you are not fulfilling your function.